hyperledger/iroha-2-docs/src/guide/build-and-install.md

   `docker-compose-local.yml`, which starts 4 connected containers with peers.

-Please note that there is an ongoing work to make `docker-compose` even more customizable with the help of Swarm.
+Please note that there is an ongoing work to make our configurations for Docker even more customizable with the help of Swarm.

 <!-- Check: a reference about future releases or work in progress -->